-The honours programme leader, in conjunction with the Head of Year, is responsible for using data to identify pupils in KS4 who have the potential to achieve A\ and A grades across a range of subjects.
+The MAT coordinator in conjunction with the Head of Year, is responsible for using data to identify pupils in KS4 who have the potential to achieve A\ and A grades across a range of subjects.

-Upon identifying these pupils, the honours programme leader will meet with each of these pupils individually in order to discuss their current and expected progress.
+Upon identifying these pupils, the MAT coordinator leader will meet with each of these pupils in order to discuss their current and expected progress.
 They will design a profile of their own goals, likes and dislikes and strategies to help them to develop.
-When this is completed, the honours programme leader will promote these pupils to all staff and place their profiles on a display in the staff room so that everyone is aware and working towards a common goal in raising their attainment further and in ensuring that they are secure in achieving the A\/A grade in as many subject areas as possible.
+When this is completed, the MAT coordinator will promote these pupils to all staff and place their profiles in the MAT folder on the St Illtyds OneDrive so that everyone is aware and working towards a common goal in raising their attainment further and in ensuring that they are secure in achieving the A\/A grade in as many subject areas as possible.